 Profile: Celldex Therapeutics Inc (CLDX.O)

-The Company’s CDX-014 is a human monoclonal ADC that targets TIM-1, a molecule that is expressed on renal and ovarian cancers with minimal expression in normal tissues.
-The antibody, CDX-014, is linked to a potent chemotherapeutic, monomethyl auristatin E (MMAE), using Seattle Genetics' technology.
+CDX-014 is a fully-human monoclonal ADC that targets T cell immunoglobulin and mucin domain 1 (TIM-1), a molecule that is upregulated in several cancers, including renal cell and ovarian carcinomas.
+TIM-1 is associated with kidney injury, and the shedding of its ectodomain is a predictive biomarker for tumor progression.
 CDX-014 has shown potent activity in preclinical models of ovarian and renal cancer.

 Celldex Therapeutics Inc

 - BRIEF-COLUMBIA WANGER ASSET MANAGEMENT LLC REPORTS 5.1 PCT PASSIVE STAKE IN CELLDEX THERAPEUTICS AS OF DEC 31, 2016

 - BRIEF-Celldex Therapeutics files for offering of up to 18.4 mln shares of common stock

 - BRIEF-Celldex reports Q3 loss per share $0.29

 - BRIEF-Celldex updates on acquisition of Kolltan Pharmaceuticals